CACI-IMG/ForecasterDocs/user-guide/Automation/Workflows.md

 ## Duplicate workflow

-To create a copy of a workflow click on the **Duplicate Workflow** button as depicted below.
+To create a copy of a workflow click on the **Duplicate Workflow** button as shown below.

 ![Duplicate Workflow](imgs/Workflows_DuplicateWorkflow.png)